Prosunjit/labac/README.md

 *Object-label Hierarchy*: Similarly to the user-label, objects can have label (otherwise said attribute) attached to it.
 For example, object label can be 'secret', 'confidential' and 'public'.
 Lets assume both 'secret' & 'condifential' dominate 'public'.
 What it means anyone who can access object labeled with 'secret' can also access object labeled with 'public'.
 Also, anyone who can access object labeled with 'confidential' can also access object labeled with 'public'

 *Policy*:
+A policy say user with which label can access object with which label.
+One example, ('employee', read, 'confidential') means that users with label  employee can read object with label confidential.

+**How to use this package?**
+In order to use labac, we need a configuration object, that capture user-label hierarchy, object-label hierarchy and policy.
+This configuration object is then Feed into the 'LBAC' object.

+using previous example,

+our user_labels are = ['manager', 'employee', 'stuff'] , manager dominate employee, employee dominate stuff. this user label hierarchy is captured as following list :

+user_hierarchy = [ ("manager",["employee"], ("employee",["stuff"]) ]